Mediterranean gull: Description

 The Mediterranean gull is slightly larger and bulkier than the black-headed gull with a heavier bill and longer, darker legs.
 The breeding plumage adult is a distinctive white gull, with a very pale grey mantle and wings with white primary feathers without black tips.
 The black hood extends down the nape and shows distinct white eye crescents.
-The blunt tipped, parallel sided, dark red bill has a black subterminal band.
+The sharp-tipped, parallel sided, dark red bill has a black subterminal band.
 The non breeding adult is similar but the hood is reduced to an extensive dusky "bandit" mask through the eye.
 This bird takes two years to reach maturity.
 First year birds have a black terminal tail band and more black areas in the upperwings, but have pale underwings.

 Distribution

-Formerly restricted to the Black Sea and the eastern Mediterranean this species has now expanded over most of Europe as far as Great Britain and Ireland, with 37 sites: 543–592 pairs in the United Kingdom in 2008.
+Formerly restricted to the Black Sea and the eastern Mediterranean this species has now expanded over most of Europe as far as Great Britain and Ireland, with 37 sites: 543–592 pairs in the United Kingdom in 2008, breeding in Scotland for the first time in 2023.
 In Ireland breeding has been recorded in at least four counties.
 Breeding has also occurred in Belgium, the Netherlands, Denmark, Sweden, Estonia, Switzerland, the Czech Republic, Hungary and the Balkans.

 In winter, this bird migrates to Mediterranean and Atlantic coasts.